-Prior to terminating any HAP contracts, the CCHA will inform the local HUD field office.
-The CCHA will terminate the minimum number needed in order to reduce HAP costs to a level within the CCHA's annual budget authority.
+CCHA will inform the local HUD field office.
+CCHA will terminate the minimum number needed to reduce HAP costs to a level within CCHA's annual budget authority.
+CCHA will adhere to current HUD guidelines and contractual requirements in determining termination order.